Morgscode/hugo-theme-spaced-web/README.md

 # Spaced Web Theme

-A beautifully minimalistic Hugo theme for blogs.
+A beautifully minimalistic Hugo theme for Personal and Portfolio websites.
 With dark mode, page search and a11y out of the box.

-TODOS:

 ![Intro](https://github.com/Morgscode/hugo-theme-spaced-web/blob/master/images/cover.png)